Safest Teeth Whiteners

 Invisalign treatment is more intensive and accurate.
 However, ALIGNERCO is a great option if you are on a budget and only have minor orthodontic issues.

-NewSmile is a newer at-home aligner company that offers the most affordable treatment (under $1,300).
+NewSmile is a newer at-home aligner company that offers the most affordable treatment $1,495 to $1,595.
 Similar to Invisalign, NewSmile aligners are scalloped to rest along your gum line, providing a more comfortable fit.

 SmileDirectClub is the most well-known brand of remote aligners, while Invisalign is the most popular in-office aligner.
-SmileDirect treatment costs under $2,000.
+SmileDirect treatment costs $2,050.

 ClearCorrect is an advanced aligner system that uses digital technologies to treat various types of misalignment, ranging from simple to severe.
 Similar to Invisalign, ClearCorrect is an in-office aligner that requires in-person monitoring.
 Treatment costs between $1,500 and $8,000.

-Traditional metal braces are typically necessary over Invisalign in cases of severe teeth/jaw misalignment.
+Traditional metal braces are typically necessary over Invisalign in severe teeth/jaw misalignment cases.
 Children and teens may require braces if they need headgear, space maintainers, or palate expanders.
 These add-on treatments are not possible with Invisalign.

 Here are the pros and cons of Invisalign: